TobyLobster/multiply_test/README.md

 ![Results of 8 x 8 bit unsigned multiply (detail)](results/6502_8x8=16_detail.svg)

+When looking for a fast routine, note that the two fastest routines (mult13 and mult14) can be made even faster if the multiplier is constant across multiple calls.
+The first part of these routines set up the multiplier, and this only needs to be done once.

+All cycle counts and byte counts include the final RTS (1 byte, 6 cycles), but do not include any initial JSR mult (3 bytes, 6 cycles).

 | Source code                | Average Cycles | Memory (bytes) | My Changes                                   |
 | -------------------------- | -------------: | -------------: | :------------------------------------------- |